mhbeals/mhwood.github.io/introduction/project.md

 of themselves.

-In 2017-18, led by Paul Fyfe of North Carolina State University, *Oceanic Exchanges* gathered together thirteen instantiations of nine distinct digitised newspaper databases, detailed below, alongside histories of their creation, composition and licencing.
-In 2018-19, a team led by M. H. Beals of Loughborough University worked to meticulously catalogue the data and metadata available across these collections, to undertake detailed interviews with data providers and libraries, and to develop a robust taxonomy for discussing the digitised newspaper not only as a facsimile but as a research object in its own right.
-This *Atlas* represents our current conception of this often misunderstood research object, an ontology that describes the relationships between a database’s internal components, between the data and metadata in different collections and between the digital object and its physical predecessors.
+In 2017-18, led by Paul Fyfe of North Carolina State University, *Oceanic Exchanges* gathered together fourteen instantiations of ten distinct digitised newspaper databases, detailed below, alongside histories of their creation, composition and licensing.
+In 2018–19, a team led by M. H. Beals of Loughborough University worked to catalogue the data and metadata available across these collections, to undertake detailed interviews with data providers and libraries, and to develop a robust taxonomy for discussing the digitised newspaper not only as a facsimile but as a research object in its own right.
+This *Atlas* represents our current conception of this often-misunderstood research object, an ontology that describes the relationships between a database’s internal components, between the data and metadata in different collections and between the digital object and its physical predecessors.